Cha Eun-woo: 2016–2022: Debut with Astro, solo activities and rising popularity

-Cha debuted in Astro on February 23, 2016, with the EP Spring Up.
+In 2016, Cha appeared on the KBS1 quiz show Challenge Golden Bell and revealed that he was preparing to debut with Astro.
+He featured in the SBS special television program Find Me, in one of the "Truman" roles.
+He debuted in Astro on February 23, with the EP Spring Up.
 In May, Cha was announced as one of the cast members of SBS reality-documentary show Law of the Jungle in New Caledonia.
-In August, Cha participated in the Chuseok special variety show, Replies That Make Us Flutter.
+In August, Cha participated in the Chuseok special variety show Replies That Make Us Flutter alongside Dahyun, where the two played fictionized versions of themselves in a high school romantic comedy.
 In September, he participated in another Chuseok pilot program, Boomshakalaka.
 Cha was announced as a host of Show!
 Music Core alongside Kim Sae-ron, Lee Soo-min and Xiyeon from 2016 to 2018.
 In 2016, he also starred in the web drama My Romantic Some Recipe.